yyin-talend/tdi-studio-se/PATCH_RELEASE_NOTE.md

 This patch contains the following fixes:

 - TPS-4636 [7.1] Not able to create excel file (.xlsx) after migrating to 7.1 from 6.3 using tFileOutputExcel component (TDI-45455)
+- TDI-45404 tFileOutputExcel component gives The maximum number of cell styles was exceeded error

 ## Prerequisites